Kamber-Teets/Kamber-Teets-gethub.io/README.md

 Thanks for stopping by!
 Great!
 Here’s how we can integrate your project into your GitHub portfolio with links to this document.

-First, I'll help you format the README.md file to reflect your projects and accomplishments.
-I'll include a section that lists the SE 690 Milestone Three incident management simulation tabletop training exercise and provide an overview with a link to the document.

-Here’s an updated section of your README.md with the project and links:

 ```markdown
 # Kamber Teets' Portfolio